Your GP can diagnose a stomach ulcer based on your symptoms.

 Tests for an H. pylori infection include:

-- urea breath tests – H. pylori breaks down urea into carbon molecules.
-You swallow a pill or a drink that contains urea and your breath is tested for carbon molecules
+- urea breath tests – you swallow a pill or a drink that contains urea and your breath is tested for carbon molecules caused by H. pylori

 - poo antigen tests – a small sample of your poo is tested for the bacteria

 - blood tests – a sample of your blood is tested for antibodies to the H. pylori bacteria